Zhell1/alephium-challenge/README.md

 var > 49378216050 is true
 ```

-this means thar var is in [49378216050, 98765423100]

-this already gives us a limited range to bruteforce, nice !
+this means that the solution to the puzzle is in [49378216050, 98765423100], this already gives us a limited range to bruteforce, nice ! 😎

 # retrieving immutable values to find the target hash